 A percentage of profits from each book is donated to a charitable organization of the author's choice.

 Under her business umbrella of Quilters Express to Japan, Susan Ball Faeder conducted 30 tours to Japan focusing on Japanese quilt art.
 A quilter since 1983, Susan’s artwork has been widely exhibited, both in the USA and around the world.
-Now able to devote full-time to the path of art, Susan's latest work is currently on display at the Milton Art Bank, in an exhibit titled "BLUE".... read full bio
+Now able to devote full-time to the path of art, Susan's latest work was recently on display at the Milton Art Bank, in an exhibit titled "BLUE".
+Read full bio.

 100 Amulets supports the work of Together Rising, a non-profit organization.
 Author Susan Ball Faeder says, “Glennon Doyle, author of the New York Times bestseller Untamed (among others), founded Together Rising ‘as an expression of her belief that the surest way to lift a family or community is to lift one woman at a time—that when a woman rises, she brings her people up with her.’
-I concur.”... read more
+I concur.”
+Read more about the charity.

 Visit Susan Ball Faeder's website, Quilters Express to Japan.